danslo/ProductMaintenance/README.md

 # Product Maintenance for Magento 2

 Managing your products from the Magento 2 backend can be a tedious process.
-This module allows easy maintenance of your Magento 2 products by making it easy to export (single) products to and from CSV files.
+This module allows easy maintenance of your Magento 2 products by making it easy to import and export (single) products using CSV files.

 You can choose your own product directory, for example a mounted Google Drive folder (using [google-drive-ocamlfuse](https://github.com/astrada/google-drive-ocamlfuse)) from which you can then make quick edits using your favorite editor, like Google Sheets.